Overview

 Appendicectomy (surgery to remove the appendix)

 The appendix is a small, finger-shaped organ.
-It sticks out (protrudes) from your bowel (the large intestine) in the lower right side of your tummy (abdomen).
+It is attached to your large bowel in the lower right side of your tummy.

 The standard treatment for suspected appendicitis is to have surgery to remove your appendix.
 This is called an appendicectomy.